 Metaxas’s argument is reasonable in the short-term: if a nation only exists for the four years post-election.
-But if there is a long-term, then writing in candidates en masse could make a meaningful difference in political dialogue and the selection of future candidates.
+But if there also exists a long-term, then writing in candidates en masse could make a meaningful difference in political dialogue and the selection of future candidates.

-Writing in candidates is a strategy not to win an election, but to affect change in a system that is so fundamentally broken that it produced, after more than 18 months of drama, the two least popular, least liked, least wanted people to choose from for the nation’s highest office.
+Write-in candidates is a strategy not to win an election, but to effect change in a system that is so fundamentally broken that it produced — after more than 18 months of drama — the two least popular, least liked, least wanted people for the nation’s highest office.
 Numerous studies showed that Clinton and Trump were the least-liked candidates in modern presidential history.
-Most voters indicated that they were casting their vote, not for their candidate, but against the other candidate.
+Most voters indicated that they were casting their vote not for a candidate, but against the other candidate.

-Imagine if those millions of “against voters” were instead “write-in voters.”
+Imagine if those millions of “against voters” were instead write-in voters.
 The write-ins wouldn’t win the election, of course.
 But these votes would help to win back the system that has produced such lowest-common-denominator candidates.
 The election would be “lost.”
-But given nothing but lousy candidates from the parties, the election was already lost.
+But given nothing but lousy candidates from the parties, the election was lost already.
 A significant percentage of the vote being cast for countless names not on the ticket would shock the system and would help to ensure that the same losing proposition doesn’t happen again the next cycle.

 Andy Crouch on Mark 12:13-17 and its application to the U.S. Constitution’s three-fifths compromise: